ZakariyeNor/FadeFinder/feature.md

   - Verify that all footer links (Social Links, Find Us, Book Now, Log Out, Sign-Up) work correctly.
   - Test the footer on desktop and mobile devices.

-### Home app
+### Home App

-- Create home app, then the two sections required for the home page.
+- Create a `home` app for the project.
+  - Add a main section and an additional content section to the home page.
-- Create models for the content
+  - Create models for the main section and content to manage pictures and text dynamically.
+  - Populate the database with initial data for testing purposes.

-- [ ] **Testing Tasks**
+- [ ] **Testing Tasks:**
- - Test features and functionality of the content
- - Verify that the pictures and text displayed in the main section are fetched from the database.
+  - Verify that pictures and text in the main section are fetched from the database.
+  - Ensure all features and functionalities of the content sections are working as expected.

+---

+### Admin Login (Back-end)

+- Configure Django's admin interface for site administration.
+  - Implement Role-Based Access Control (RBAC) for restricting access to admin-only features outside the admin panel.
+  - Customize the admin panel if needed for better usability.

+- [ ] **Testing Tasks:**
+  - Ensure admins can log in securely via the Django admin panel.
+  - Test that admin-only routes are accessible only by authenticated admin users.

+---

+### Email & SMS Confirmation (Back-end)

+- Integrate email services such as SendGrid for sending confirmation emails.
+- Integrate SMS services like Twilio for sending verification codes to users.
+- Create endpoints for sending and verifying email and SMS confirmation codes.

+- [ ] **Testing Tasks:**
+  - Ensure email confirmation links are sent during user registration.
+  - Verify that SMS confirmation codes are sent to the user's phone upon request.

+---

+### Logout, Login, Guest Login, and Register Page (Back-end)

+- Use Django Allauth for handling user authentication, registration, and session management.
+  - Make the logout button visible only when a user is logged in.
+  - Design a front-end login form with a sign-up option.
+  - Create a front-end registration form for new users.
+  - Generate temporary guest accounts with limited access for guest users.

+- [ ] **Testing Tasks:**
+  - Verify that users cannot access protected routes after logging out.
+  - Ensure front-end forms validate inputs before submission.
+  - Confirm that guest accounts have limited access and expire after a set time.

+---